 The We_Bologna combines a students residence with a hostel.
 We enjoy the atmosphere here as it is cosy and open.
 You can have a drink with the students or fellow hostel guests in the garden.
 The 5 Star Hostel in Bologna is an orange-anthrazite colored Oasis, and a perfect base to explore the food capital of Italy.

 Also, you can take a fast train to Florence for a day trip.
 This is what we did.
 When you book your tickets with Trenitalia in advance, you can score some really good deals.
+Don’t want to stay in a hostel?
+Why not try an Airbnb instead.

 15. Charming Lybeer Hostel in Bruges